RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 - [TorchServe](https://github.com/pytorch/serve) - a flexible and easy to use tool for serving and scaling PyTorch models in production.

+- [Onnx](https://github.com/onnx/onnx) - an open source format for AI models.
+Widely supported and can be found in many frameworks, tools, and hardware

+- [WASM](https://webassembly.org/) - WebAssembly (abbreviated Wasm) is a binary instruction format for compiling and executing code in a client-side web browser

 # Table of Contents

 - [Session 4  : How to run on local](#how-to-run-on-local)